alexkutsan/RnD_fun/calender_rad/README.md

 ## Description

-This calendar made for events dairy
+This calendar made for events dairy.

-You should print is on big sheet of paper (A0 or 100x120).
+You should print is on big sheet of paper (A0 or 100cmx120cm, the bigger, the better).
-During year you can put on white space some qutes, memories, photos ...
+During year you can put on white space some quotes, memories, photos ...
 In the end of the year you will have wonderful flashback for that year.

 ## Dependencies